-The leading culprits behind this cancer turn out to be: genetic causes, obesity, lack of knowledge, lack of hygienic practices when breastfeeding and a lack of awareness.
+The leading culprits behind this cancer turn out to be: genetic causes, obesity, lack of knowledge and breast surgeons, lack of hygienic practices when breastfeeding and a lack of awareness.
 Breast cancer has about 90% chance of cure, but the key is prevention.
 So, what proactive steps can we take to prevent this deadly disease?
 Read on to find out.

 1-Control the weight: